Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Related work

 \subsection{Level-of-Detail (LOD)}

 LOD is widely used in computer graphics to manage the complexity of 3D scenes, balancing visual quality and computational efficiency.
 It is crucial in various applications, including real-time graphics, CAD models, virtual environments, and simulations.
 Geometry-based LOD involves simplifying the geometric representation of 3D models using techniques like mesh decimation; while rendering-based LOD creates the illusion of detail for distant objects presented on 2D images.
 The concept of LOD finds extensive applications in geometry reconstruction\cite{verdie_tog15,fang_cvpr18,Yu_cvpr22} and neural rendering \cite{barron2021mip,barron2022mip,barron2023zip,turki2024pynerf,xu2023vr}.
 Mip-NeRF~\cite{barron2021mip} addresses aliasing artifacts by cone-casting approach approximated with Gaussians.
 BungeeNeRF~\cite{xiangli2022bungeenerf} employs residual blocks and inclusive data supervision for diverse multi-scale scene reconstruction.
 To incorporate LOD into efficient grid-based NeRF approaches like instant-NGP \cite{muller2022instant}, Zip-NeRF\cite{barron2023zip} further leverages supersampling as a prefiltered feature approximation.
 VR-NeRF\cite{xu2023vr} utilizes mip-mapping hash grid for continuous LOD rendering and an immersive VR experience.
 PyNeRF\cite{turki2024pynerf} employs a pyramid design to adaptively capture details based on scene characteristics.
-In contrast to the above method, we first introduce an explicit LOD structure in 3D Gaussian Splatting for consistent real-time rendering.
+However, GS-based LOD methods fundamentally differ from above LOD-aware NeRF methods in scene representation and LOD introduction.
+For instance, NeRF can compute LOD from per-pixel footprint size, whereas GS-based methods require joint LOD modeling from both the view and 3D scene level.
+We introduce a flexible octree structure to address LOD-aware rendering in the 3D-GS framework.